Fujifilm XF 35mm f/2 Street Photography in Harajuku

 Young people in Takeshita Street.

 Then the rain started.
 Umbrellas went up.
 A few were colorful.
 Plastic transparent ones have been ubiquitous over recent years.
 Those are incredibly boring.
-Seeing reds, polka dots, and frills was a pleasant surprise.
+Seeing reds, polka dots, and frills was a surprise.
 Anyway, the rain didn’t worry me as the lens was weather-resistant.

 While I was in Takeshita-Dori, I made a detour to Togo Shrine.
 Again I was fortunate.
 A couple in their kimonos were taking their wedding photos.
 That was a good chance to get some pictures of my own.
 I actually wished I had a zoom as I couldn’t get too close to them.